cognigami/idb-example/index.md

 IndexedDB is an asynchronous process in the browser.
 Each interaction with the database follows a pattern of making a request, and providing callback methods to process the result of the request.

 Every request that you make to the database must execute in the context of a transaction.
-The first step in every interaction is to request a Transaction object from the database, then request an ObjectStore object from the transaction.
+The first step in every interaction is to request a Transaction object from the database, then request an ObjectStore object through the transaction.
 You perform most operations (create, retrieve, update, delete) on the ObjectStore that you retrieve from a Transaction.

 ![IndexedDB request flow](./images/request.png)